wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise-computing-derivatives.md

 $$\Delta_x Gn_{11} = {\dfrac{Gn_{12} - Gn_{11}}{2}}.$$

 In mathematics, this technique is called a **forward difference**.
-Forward because we take the next computed point and subtract the value at the current point from the value at the next point.
+Forward because we take the next computed point and subtract from it the value at the current point.

 <details>
-Backward differencing is possible: you use the previous point instead of the next one.
-You can also use a [central difference](https://en.wikipedia.org/wiki/Finite_difference).
+In backward differencing you use the previous point instead of the next one.
+You can also use a [central difference](https://en.wikipedia.org/wiki/Finite_difference) in which you take both the the previous and the next point.
 </details>

 Mathematically we can formalize this concept with the following equation: